 It’s hard to comprehend the importance of the Renaissance if you don’t know about the Dark Ages.

-To be honest middle school kids love to read about the Egyptian mummies and pyramids, the Roman gladiators, and Vikings.
+To be honest, kids in middle school love to read about Egyptian mummies and pyramids, the Roman gladiators, and Vikings.

 3. Choose a Core

 Choose a core text to guide your way through history.
 This is a book or textbook that covers all of history.